Without QUESTION, we have the greatest job in the world.

 Turns out, Willis had been having a horrible streak of luck at the table he was playing at (A.K.A. the "flying table"), and had warned our dealer that if she drew to 21 on him one more hand, he was going to take the blackjack table, and throw it overboard.
 She did, so HE did.
 Sploooosh.

-"How did you get talked into making that AWFUL 'Hudson Hawk'?"
+"How did you get talked into making 'Hudson Hawk'?"

 I kid you not.
 True story, but when it comes to the Moat Monsters, we'll have to tell THAT part another time.
 Suddenly, I have a hankering for a "Die Hard DVD Marathon."
 So says the owner of the wettest BJ table in the los angeles casino rental industry.